 After being removed from the post of Finance Minister VP Singh, Rajiv Gandhi became the third Prime Minister of the country to present the budget in 1987-1988.

 From 1924 to 1999, the Union Budget was announced at 5 pm on the last working day of February.
 This practice was started by Basel Blakeett in 1924.
 The reason for keeping the announcement time at 5 pm was that the officers who prepared the financial accounts overnight could get rest.

 But in 2000, Finance Minister Yashwant Sinha of the NDA government led by Atal Bihari Vajpayee put an end to this practice by presenting the Union Budget at 11 am.
 Since then the Union Budget started being presented at 11 am.
 Prior to 2017, the Union Budget was presented on the last working day of February, but the Narendra Modi-led NDA government started the practice of presenting the Union Budget on the first working day of February in 2017.

-Initially budget documents were made in English language, but from 1955-1956, budget documents were also prepared in Hindi.
+Initially, budget documents were made in the English language, but from 1955-1956, budget documents were also prepared in Hindi.